 1st March - 31st October.

-Shower, solid fuel stove, crockery, basic cooking utensils, fridge, microwave, kettle, compact cooker with grill, oven and 2 hotplates.
+Hot water heater, shower, solid fuel fire, kettle, compact cooker with grill, oven and 2 hotplates.
 Toilet.

 Panoramic VR of the outside of the Voe House Böd » Panoramic VR of the inside of the Voe House Böd »